 Just five events were called off during the month-long festival, including the Chepstow Carnival and an open day at Magor Marsh.

-Following 90 events, including Wye Valley Music Society concerts in the Drill Hall, walks on the Wales Coast Path and book talks at Chepstow Library, the festival came to an end in much drier conditions on Sunday.
+Following 90 events, including Wye Valley Music Society concerts in the Drill Hall, walks on the Wales Coast Path and book talks at Chepstow Library, the festival came to an end in much drier

 As well as the music from Castell Roc, the group Silva played as part of the Bands on the Bandstand concerts and a firework display lit up the town.